Plinkon/PlinkonHub/README.md

 this script hub weekly, although I have lots of work to do besides this.
-The Plinkon-Hub is something I have made in my freetime and I might or might continue it.
+The Plinkon-Hub is something I have made in my freetime and I might or might not continue it.
 _____
 INSTALL INSTRUCTIONS: